evolbioinfo/geo_subsampler/README.md

 - **--min_cases MIN_CASES**
                         Minimum number of samples to retain for each location.
 - **--date_precision {year,month,day}**
                         Precision for homogeneous subsampling over time within each location.
-By default (month) will aim at distributing selected location samples equally over months.
+By default (month), will aim at distributing selected location samples equally over months.